-To fish for all species upstream of the Bridgewater Bridge or to fish for trout or Atlantic salmon downstream of the Bridgewater Bridge to a line between Dowsings Point and Store Point, you must hold a current Inland Angling Licence unless you are are contained within the Tasmanian Inland Fishing Code.
+To fish for all species upstream of the Bridgewater Bridge or to fish for trout or Atlantic salmon downstream of the Bridgewater Bridge to a line between Dowsings Point and Store Point, you must hold a current Inland Angling Licence unless you are under 14 years of age.
+A summary of the regulations are contained within the Tasmanian Inland Fishing Code.